Xianyang Shaanxi, China Travel Guide

 Departure from railway stations and long-distance bus stations also needs ample time for checks.

-XIY features check-in counters, baggage drop, security checkpoints, immigration, duty-free shops, diverse restaurants, cafes, and lounges.
+XIY features check-in counters, bag check, security checkpoints, immigration, duty-free shops, diverse restaurants, cafes, plus lounges.

 Stations feature large waiting halls with seating, restrooms, and food vendors selling snacks and drinks.
-Shops for last-minute souvenirs are present.
+Shops for last-minute-minute souvenirs are present.

-Confirm your flight or train status and departure terminal/platform the day prior to your departure.
-Traffic to the airport or station can be heavy; allow extra travel time.
+Confirm your flight or train status and departure terminal/platform the day prior before you depart.
+Traffic to the airport or bus station can be heavy; allow extra travel time.

 No particular exit fees or taxes are levied for departing China by air or land for tourists.